-Irving Bike Plan Project - May 2022 - Mid 2023
+Irving Bike Plan Project - May 2022 - March 2024

 As part of a regional alliance with the North Central Texas Council of Governments (NCTCOG) and the Texas Department of Transportation (TxDOT), the City of Irving is developing a citywide bicycle plan.
 Community feedback will be an integral part of this plan, and opportunities to comment will be available through public meetings and comment periods.

-The Bike Plan will identify a comprehensive on-street network for bicycle travel featuring inclusive facilities for all ages and abilities and establish planned connections to the surrounding cities.
+The Irving Bike Plan will identify a comprehensive on-street network for bicycle travel featuring inclusive facilities for all ages and abilities and establish planned connections to the surrounding cities.
 The Bike Plan will also identify priority corridors for implementation and determine methodologies for providing safe bicycle travel from existing facilities and trails to additional areas of the city.
 Additionally, the Bike Plan will identify high-level opinions of probable cost to implement the short-term and long-term project lists and phasing plans, which will contribute to the recommended policies and funding strategies to be detailed in the Bike Plan.

 Adopted in 2017, Irving’s Comprehensive Plan Imagine Irving states its Transportation vision: